FOUND PETFirst, thank you for taking the time to help a needy pet. Here are some things you can do to help reunite the animal with their family.

-When turning an animal into animal control, give them as much information as you possibly can regarding the exact location where you found the animal.
-(E.g. intersections, mile markers, Date, time of day/night etc.) If you find a dog in a rural area, it is possible the dog is not lost but just roaming around.
-If you see any properties nearby, you may want to check with them to see if they know who the owner is.
-Of course if the animal appears to be in immediate danger (busy highway) it is best to remove it from that situation.
-If you live a long distance away from where you found the dog, please try to drop the animal off at the local animal control facility.
-Removing the animal from the location (city/county) where it was found makes it less likely that the animal can be reunited with its family. |
+Call dispatch (Numbers listed in red), and give them as much information as you possibly can regarding the exact location where you found the animal.
+(E.g. intersections, mile markers, Date, time of day/night, etc.) If possible, contain the dog with a leash or rope or a cat in a box or carrier until dispatch officer can come.
+If you find a dog in a rural area, it is possible the dog is not lost but just roaming around.
+If you see any properties nearby, you should check with them to see if they know who the owner is.
+Of course, if the animal appears in immediate danger (busy highway), removing it from that situation is best.
+If you live a long distance away from where you found the dog, Removing the animal from the location (city/county) where it was found makes it less likely that the animal can be reunited with its family, so keep this in mind. |

 LOST PETOh, no!
-Your furry or purry friend just dashed out the door or broke his leash and ran off down the street.
-However it happened all you know is that your furry one is not where s/he should be - at home with you.
+Your furry friend just dashed out the door or broke his leash and ran off down the street.
+However, it happened, and all you know is that your furry one is not where s/he should be - at home with you.

 What do you do now?

-First, call your county police dispatch (Animal Control) with a report including a detailed description of your pet and exactly where he or she went missing.
-Animal Control hours are by appointment only.
+First, call your county police dispatch (Animal Control) with a report including a detailed description of your pet and where he or she went missing.
+Call CHA to see if your pet is being held safely at our facility.

 You can use this poster template. ![]()